oracle/python-oracledb/doc/src/user_guide/xml_data_type.rst

         xml_data SYS.XMLTYPE
     );

-Inserting into the table can be done by simply binding a string as shown:
+Inserting into the table can be done by simply binding a string:

 .. code-block:: python